 "I do like the idea and, in the future, I think it will probably be more important to me.
 But right now – for learning – I think it’s best to be in the office."

 – UX /UI Designer

 "I prefer to work in the office, certainly this early in my career, because I enjoy working collaboratively with developers and fellow DevOps engineers.
 It wouldn’t be possible to learn from the Senior DevOps engineers if I was working remotely from home.

 I have noticed, however, that there are a lot more opportunities to work from home than ever before.
 I do think that’s a positive change."

 – Linux System Administrator

-Many senior-level professionals, on the other hand, said that working remotely was counterproductive, as it would make it impossible for them to be effective in their roles.
+As for the most senior-level professionals, they were of the opinion that working remotely was counterproductive, as it would make it impossible for them to be effective in their roles.

 "This isn't something I’d consider at my level, and it wasn't really something that was done back when I was a coder.

 I have seen more developers request this recently, which I think is down to the climate and advancements in remote communication, but it's not something I’d allow my teams to do.
 I just don’t feel it’s a good substitute for face time."

 "I don't think the role of a Scrum Master can be done remotely – it is inherently about communication with people and being ‘in the thick of it’, which can't be done from home.
 You'd lose out on a lot of team dynamics."